ZachWatkins/Remarklet/README.md

 ## Features

-This library lets you add the following features to any web page with no keyboard shortcuts or UI overlays:
+This library lets you add the following features to any web page:

-- Drag elements around the page
+- Drag and resize elements
-- Resize elements
+- Hide anything
 - Edit text
-- Option to save your changes to local storage
+- Optionally save your changes to local storage using `remarklet.options({persist:true});`
+- Restore persisted changes without loading editing controls using `remarklet.restore();`

 ## Installation